Romacoding/allergenie/README.md

 # AllerGenie

-Web application build with JavaScript.
+Web application build with JavaScript

 ## Technology used: